Money Exchange in Myanmar.

 And what about a large tear in a banknote?
 Well, you can fix it with tape, but it certainly will not be accepted anywhere in Myanmar.

 The Kyat is a non-convertible currency!

-Note that the Kyat is a non-convertible currency and cannot be imported or exported out of the country.
+Note that the kyat is a non-convertible currency, and taking kyats out of the country is prohibited.
+Non-convertible means not exchangeable outside of Myanmar.
 Kyats cannot be exchanged anywhere outside of Myanmar, except at a few small exchange agents in Chiang Mai.